 - Use a portable battery charger or battery phone charging case.

 - Take advantage of charging lockers, which can charge your phone in a secure locker for $2 per hour.

-- Take a screen shot of the FASTPASS and use the photo, which saves you from opening the app (this is useful if you have a period in which you cannot operate the app or get a signal in your ride return window).
+- Take a screen shot of the FASTPASS and use the photo, which saves you from opening the app.

 - Scan your park admission ticket or annual pass at FASTPASS return instead of the app.
 It is linked to the app so once you reserve on your phone you can use the ticket instead of turning on the phone to scan the code for entry.